 If a copy of the process is mailed, it is necessary to file with the affidavit of compliance either the return receipt signed by such foreign banking corporation or the other official proof of delivery: the original envelope with a notation by the postal authorities.
 This latter is used in non-service instances as proof that acceptance was refused.
 If acceptance was refused, a copy of the notice and process together with notice of the mailing by registered mail and refusal to accept should be promptly sent to such foreign banking corporation at the same address by ordinary mail, and the affidavit of compliance shall so state.

-Service of process is usually complete ten days after such papers are filed with the court’s clerk.
+New York City Process Service is usually completed ten days after such papers are filed with the court’s clerk.
 The refusal to accept the registered mail delivery or to sign the return receipt shall not affect the service’s validity.
 Such foreign banking corporation refusing to accept such registered mail shall be charged with knowledge of its contents.

 If the superintendent forwards a copy of the process by registered or certified mail to the defendant at its last known principal place of business, as designated by the issuer of such process and keeps a record of the process so served upon them, the service is deemed sufficient.
 The only caveat is that the notice of such service and a copy of the process are sent within ten days thereafter by or on behalf of the plaintiff to the defendant at its last known principal place of business by registered or certified mail with return receipt requested.